Get financial adviser coach blog updates via email.

 Enter your email address to follow this blog and receive notifications of new posts by email.

 Other useful resources

-by Tony Vidler Given some of the trends beginning to take shape in financial services there must be serious questions about how to accurately value an advisory firm.
-The short answer to what is an accurate value will of course always be “whatever a buyer is willing to pay, and which you […]
+by Tony Vidler Given some of the trends in financial services there must be serious questions about how to accurately value a practice of a financial adviser.
+The short answer to what is an accurate value of any practice will of course always be “whatever a buyer is willing to pay, and which you […]

 by Tony Vidler How can you tell if you are just having a bad day on the job, or whether it is time to move on from the job completely?
 There’s no escaping the fact that even in great jobs that we love, there are days where things just don’t go the way […]

 by Tony Vidler Times have never been more dangerous for giving advice..and it is a time for financial advisers themselves to beware of consumers.
 Well, perhaps not consumers per se, but certainly all the interested parties who say they represent consumers interests.
 It is not just the increasing oversight from regulators and professional scrutiny from […]

 by Tony Vidler The search for “independent” advice is rather like the Quest for the Holy Grail.
 It doesn’t exist.
 The search is fruitless and doomed because there is no Holy Grail.
 Independent advice simply does not exist.
 The argument for those wanting to say they are independent (or being allowed to by regulators) […]

 The Annual Review Meeting: You CAN Be Compliant Without Being Dull

 by Tony Vidler The Annual Review process for financial advice clients is often seen as a rather hum-drum thing by the clients (if not advisers themselves), and getting clients to engage in it can be a real challenge.
 It doesn’t have to be that way of course.
 With a little imagination it can […]